tmont/goa/README.md

 Except it doesn't do much with models, either.
 Whatever.
 It does SOMETHING, I'm sure of it.

-If you've used ASP.NET MVC at all, some of the idioms may look familiar.
-Specifically, the way route parameters and action results are architected should look very similar.

 ## Installation
 Install via [NPM](https://github.com/isaacs/npm): `npm install goa`